qunitjs/qunit/docs/QUnit/only.md

 Use this method to focus your test suite on specific tests. `QUnit.only` will cause any other tests in your suite to be ignored.

-This is an alternative to filtering tests to run in the HTML reporter.
-It is especially useful when you use a console reporter or in a codebase with a large set of long running tests.
+This method is an alternative to re-running individual tests from the HTML reporter interface, and can be especially useful as it can be done upfront without first running the test suite, e.g. in a codebase with long-running tests.

+It can also be instead of the `--filter` CLI option, e.g. if you're already having the test open in your text editor.
+Similar to how one might use the `debugger` keyword.

+When debugging a larger area of code, you may want to _only_ run a subset of tests.
+Note that you can also replace `QUnit.module()` with [`QUnit.module.only()`](./module.md) to declaratively filter an entire module.

 ### Example